hanchon-live/docs/_posts/2021-04-17-google-login-with-fastapi.md

 ```

 ### Optional create a file to run the app:
-- Create a script to call the run.py file using setting the env vars.
-Make sure you add this file to .gitignore to avoid pushing your credentials to your repository.
+- Create a script to call the `run.py` file using setting the `env vars`.
+Make sure you add this file to `.gitignore` to avoid pushing your credentials to your repository.
 Instructions assuming you are inside the project folder:
   - Create the file: `run.sh`:
     ``` sh
     source .venv/bin/activate